-On these issues, Daniel has acted as a researcher and consultant for the International Centre for Trade and Sustainable Development (ICTSD) and UNCTAD joint project on Intellectual Property and Sustainable Development, The United Nations Development Programme (UNDP), The Pacific Islands Forum Secretariat, The Union for Ethical Biotrade (UEBT), UNESCO, and the National Human Rights Commission of Thailand.
+On these issues, Daniel has acted as a researcher and/or consultant for the International Centre for Trade and Sustainable Development (ICTSD) and UNCTAD joint project on Intellectual Property and Sustainable Development, The United Nations Development Programme (UNDP), The Pacific Islands Forum Secretariat, The Union for Ethical Biotrade (UEBT), UNESCO, and the National Human Rights Commission of Thailand.
 Daniel is also a research associate of the NGO Natural Justice.

 Prior to gaining his PhD he worked in a range of positions including environmental consulting (environmental assessment and contaminated land, air and water), as a natural resources officer for Sydney Water, and as a research intern for Sutherland Council looking at housing sustainability indices.

 Research in the Media

 'The Kakadu plum controversy', 14 Dec 2010.
 ABC Radio National Interview on The Law Report.

 'Patent Fights Erupt over Kakadu Plum', 4 Dec 2010, Sydney Morning Herald article.